Undergraduate Music Theory and Ear Training Guidelines

 - All students who were enrolled in previous ET classes, and who received a grade of C- or better, advance to the next level in the next semester.

-- Students new to the ET sequence, regardless of experience, must attend one of the Intro ET or ET I sections below, to take a diagnostic exam, for placement into the appropriate ET level:
+- Students new to the ET sequence, regardless of experience, must attend one of the online placement tests listed below for placement into the appropriate ET level.
+NEW STUDENTS wait-list for INTRO ET or ET I. A zoom link will be sent to you.

 - All MMC students are required to enroll in the ET sequence and complete up to ET IV.
-Your placement test, taken prior to your very first ET class, will tell you where you will start the ET sequence.
+The placement test will determine where you will start the ET sequence.